dmitry-sorkin/K3D-VOSTOK/README.md

 + Mechanics assembly v0.4 - [https://youtu.be/Bai2vrzamXQ]
 + Tests v0.4 - [https://youtu.be/iSiEH9th0KM]

-## Whats not done yet:
-+ English translation of BOM
-+ Assembly instructions
-+ Wires calculator
-+ Inactive extruder filament dump

-## Known bugs:
-+ No blind joint holes in frame profiles
-+ No belt tensioner knob cover
-+ More?
-Write an issue

 ## How to contribute:
 Assemble and test.
 Most of bugs can only be found in real 3d printer usage.